 Lippi also includes a self portrait in the fresco.
 The painter stares back at us, as if to communicate through time.

-Practical Information & Must Know Tips for Visiting the Brancacci Chapel
+Practical Guide & Tips For The Brancacci Chapel

 Here are some key tips and things to know to visit the Brancacci Chapel: